Types of Degrees Biotechnology Majors Are Getting

 |Job Title||Job Growth Rate||Median Salary|

 Who Is Getting a Master’s Degree in Biotechnology?

 At the countrywide level, the racial-ethnic distribution of biotech majors is as follows:

 |Hispanic or Latino||143|

-Biotech appeals to people across the globe.
+Students from other countries are interested in Biotech, too.
 About 26.5% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia

 The U.S. Department of Education found that students who graduated in 2015-2017 with a master’s degree in biotechnology made a median starting salary of $68,400 per year.
 During this timeframe, most salaries fell between $61,050 (25th percentile) and $72,450 (75th percentile).

 Note that some of these people may have jobs that are not directly related to a biotech degree.